 Accidents take more than just a physiological toll on a person’s health.
 Not only is the experience mentally and physically traumatic for you and your family, but also exerts added strain on the finances as you try to cover medical expenses.

 At such times, it is most helpful to have an accident attorney who can help represent you if you desire to pursue the matter legally.
-With tons of experience and comprehensive understanding of all the associated procedures, Scholle Law believes in providing solutions for insurance settlements and liability claims, and has helped its clients receive an overall compensation of $50 million.
+With tons of experience and comprehensive understanding of all the associated procedures, Scholle Law believes in providing solutions for insurance settlements and liability claims, and has helped its clients receive an overall compensation of over $75 million.

 Let’s visit a few legal areas that we specialize in: